 Similarities to the Famous German Fairytale

-One tale closely resembles the story of Hansel and Gretel.
+One version of the tale closely resembles the story of Hansel and Gretel.
 Two children enter Baba Yaga’s hut and she gives them impossible tasks to complete.
-If they do not fulfill the tasks, she plans to put them in the oven and cook them for dinner.
+If they do not fulfill the tasks, she will put them in the oven and cook them for dinner.
 They are able to escape with the help of some talking forest creatures, a tree, and a gate.
 Another story tells of a young girl, Vasilisa the Beautiful, who seeks Baba Yaga’s help to find some firelight.
 After Vasilisa completes several tough chores, Baba gives her a fire in a skull lantern and lets Vasilisa return home.

 Baba Yaga is a mysterious and rather confusing character.
 She possesses many contradictory qualities, and although she is quite ruthless and vile, she is also beneficent and kind.
 Baba is omniscient – she knows all things – and will reveal anything if the person is worthy.
-The kindhearted, noble, virtuous, and heroic people that come in contact with her receive gifts from her.
-She also controls all the elements of nature like Mother Earth, and she can be quite motherly at times.
+The kindhearted, noble, virtuous, and heroic people that come in contact with her receive gifts.
+Like Mother Nature, she also controls the elements, such as the weather, and can be quite motherly at times.

-The Baba Yaga story and poems are in many children’s books today, and there are many variations of the famous witch.
-The moral of the Baba witch story seems to be that anyone who possesses a loving and honorable heart can overcome even the worst evil.
+The Baba Yaga story and poems are in many children’s books today.
+The moral of her story seems to be that anyone who possesses a loving and honorable heart can overcome even the worst evil.
 Surely, any story that can teach that to our children should endure.